Woolworths-MarketPlus/nextjs-technical-test/README.md

-Below is a revised `README.md` that is more explicit about the requirements and project context but still leaves room for problem-solving.
-Feel free to adjust any wording or formatting to suit your style.

----

 # Next.js Technical Test

 Welcome to the MyDeal Product Detail Page (PDP) technical test.
 This simplified PDP shows how product information is structured and displayed on MyDeal.